The spectrality of Cantor-Moran measure and Fuglede's Conjecture: Introduction

 Let $\mu$ be a Borel probability measure on $\mathbb{R}^s$.
 We call $\mu$ a spectral measure if there exists a countable set $\Lambda\subset\mathbb{R}^s$ such that $E_\Lambda:=\{e^{2\pi i\langle\lambda,x\rangle}:\lambda\in\Lambda\}$ forms an orthogonal basis for the Hilbert space $L^2(\mu)$, the space of all square-integrable functions with respect to $\mu$.
 In this case, the countable set $\Lambda$ is called a spectrum of $\mu$.
 Furthermore, if the spectral measure is the restriction of the Lebesgue measure on a bounded Borel subset $K$, we call $K$ a spectral set. \\

 A fundamental question in harmonic analysis is: what kind of measures are spectral measures?
-The research on this problem was initiated by Fuglede \cite{fuglede}, whose famous conjecture(Fuglede's Conjecture) is that $\Omega$ is a spectral set on $\mathbb{R}^s$ if and only if $\Omega$ is a translational tile on $\mathbb{R}^s$.
+The research on this problem was initiated by Fuglede \cite{fuglede}, whose famous conjecture(Fuglede's Conjecture) is that $\Omega$ is a spectral set on $\mathbb{R}^s$ if and only if $\Omega$ is a translational tile on $\mathbb{R}^s$, i.e., there exists a countable set $\mathcal{T}$ such that

+In this case, $\mathcal{T}$ is called the tiling set of $\Omega$.
 The conjecture was proved to be wrong by Tao and others \cite{M.N., Tao} in $\mathbb{R}^s$ $(s\geq3)$.
 However, it is unsolved in dimensions 1 and 2.
-So far, it is still enlightening in the research of spectral measures.
+So far, it is still enlightening in the research of spectral measures\cite{FFLS19, La01, LL23, LW96, LM22}.

 Recently, He, Lau and Lai \cite{HLL13} showed that $\mu$ is discrete with finite support, singularly continuous or absolutely continuous with respect to Lebesgue measure when the measure $\mu$ is spectral.
 In 1998, Jorgensen and Pedersen \cite{Jorgenson-Pederson_1998} found the first singular and non-atomic spectral measure $\mu_{\frac14}$ (1/4-Cantor measure), which led to the study of singular spectral measures becoming a research hot spot \cite{Dai12, Dai16, DFY21, DS15, HL08, LLZ23, LDL22}.
 Furthermore, the discovery of singular spectral measures produces many results which are different from the classical Fourier transform.
 Strichartz \cite{Str06, Str00} showed that the mock Fourier series for each continuous function on this Cantor set converges uniformly to that function, which is better than the classical case.
 But an interesting phenomenon is that the convergence of the mock Fourier series in $L^2(\mu_{\frac14})$ may be different for distinct spectra of $\mu_{\frac14}$ \cite{DHS14}. \\